ArthurOberon/push_swap/README.md

 - [x] Move to the bottom part
 - [x] Push all the bottom part but keep the max
 - [ ] Norminette
+ ## Find Ascending Not Effecient Enough
+ Try to :
+ - Calcul the biggest ascending sequence's with numbers in between, using the index : if < push else keep

 ## Calcul Move
+- [x] Create a variable in list_instrcution which the opposite of his operation
 - [ ] Create ft_no_lo_se -> calcul number of mouv to place on X first number
 - [ ] Calcul mouv and write in tmp list_instruction
 - [ ] Reverse the list to get back at the start